An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Introduction

-Back in 1979, Lenstra and Rinnooy Kan showed in \cite{lenstra1979computational} that JSSP is NP-hard.
 Therefore, solving a JSSP instance can be, in general, quite complicated.
 Lots of researchers tried their best to build nice and performing algorithms, investigating tons of different optimization strategies.
 It would be impossible for us to cover even only the most important papers in this context, so we will just take a glimpse of the overall picture, redirecting to \cite{zhang2019review} and \cite{chaudhry2016research} for a couple of comprehensive surveys.
 In principle, we divide the class of algorithms between exact and heuristic methods.
 The first group concentrates on finding the optimal solution, the best schedule above all, according to the objective.
 They should be used when the size of the problem and the time required to find a solution are compatible with the application.
-The second group focuses on finding something good enough in a short time, respecting feasibility, but with no guarantee on finding the optimum.
+The second group focuses on finding something good enough in a reasonable short time, respecting feasibility, but with no guarantee of finding the optimum.
+Exact algorithms are largely associated with mathematical integer programming.
+In literature a multitude of approaches has been applied, like column-generation in \cite{gelinas2005dantzig} and \cite{lancia2007compact}, or branch-and-bound in \cite{Carlier1989Analgorithm} and \cite{Brucker1994Abranch}, branch-and-cut in \cite{karimi2015lot}, and Lagrangian relaxations as in \cite{hoitomt1990lagrangian} and \cite{chen2003alternative}.
+On the heuristic side of the palisade, we can go through all kinds of known methods: simulated annealing, genetic algorithms, local search, tabu search, and so on.
+A nice survey on swarm and genetic algorithms can be found in \cite{gao2019review}, while one on meta-heuristics in \cite{mhasawade2017survey}.
+Also, dynamic programming plays a big role, but the complexity of the instances makes it useful only in an approximate way.
+A review of dynamic programming and JSSP is presented in \cite{mohan2019review}.